-In the Chips&Media booth, attendees can see demonstrations of Chips&Media's the latest video decoder IP core, Boda7503v2.
-It features full HD 1080p video decoding at 30fps with multi-standards support including H.264, MPEG-1/2/4, VC-1, DivX, H.263, RealVideo, Sorenson spark and even AVS.
-Also, the Boda7503v2 utilizes tiled memory addressing scheme and its proprietary bus protocol for enhanced memory management so that long latencies, better memory efficiency and performance can be achieved.
+In the Chips&Media booth, attendees can see demonstrations of Chips&Media's latest video decoder IP core, Boda7503v2.
+It features full HD 1080p video decoding at 30fps with multi-standards support including H.264, MPEG-1/2/4, VC-1, DivX, H.263, RealVideo, Sorenson spark, and even AVS.
+Also, the Boda7503v2 utilizes a tiled memory addressing scheme and its proprietary bus protocol for enhanced memory management so that long latencies, better memory efficiency, and performance can be achieved.

 Chips&Media, Inc. is a leading video IP provider based in Seoul, Korea (Republic of).
-Chips&Media's video codec technologies cover the full line-up of video standards such as MPEG-2, MPEG-4, H.263, H.264/AVC, VC-1, RealVideo and AVS from D1 to Full HD resolution.
-Its advanced ultra low power multi-codec video IP has been chosen by more than 40 top-tiers based in US, Europe, Korea, Taiwan, China and Japan and has been proven in silicon reaching 25 millions of units.
+Chips&Media's video codec technologies cover the full line-up of video standards such as MPEG-2, MPEG-4, H.263, H.264/AVC, VC-1, RealVideo, and AVS from D1 to Full HD resolution.
+Its advanced ultra-low power multi-codec video IP has been chosen by more than 40 top-tiers based in the US, Europe, Korea, Taiwan, China, and Japan and has been proven in silicon reaching 25 million units.

 For more information, please visit www.chipsnmedia.com